argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

 Perform a diff against the target and live state.
 Uses 'diff' to render the difference.
 KUBECTL_EXTERNAL_DIFF environment variable can be used to select your own diff tool.
-Returns the following exit codes: 2 on general errors, 1 when a diff is found, and 0 when no diff is found
+Returns the following exit codes: 2 on general errors, 1 when a diff is found, and 0 when no diff is found.
+Changes in Kubernetes Secrets will be reported, but their content will not be shown.

 ```
 argocd app diff APPNAME [flags]